Jakob-Bach/Small-Portfolios/code/kpsearch_package/README.md

 - solver names (list of strings, corresponding to column names in `runtimes`) and
 - portfolio performance (float) in terms of VBS score.

-The list may also have a length of one in case the search only returns one portfolio.
+The list may have a length of one in case the search only returns one portfolio.